reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 Our pull request review process is an ongoing work-in-progress.
 This document outlines the timeline, expectations, general points and ongoing issues.
 Some of it is particular to how we work (using YouTrack and TeamCity in addition to GitHub) but it may be of use to others.

+### Expectations

+What the different parties expect to get out of the PR review process

+#### Author

+All authors appreciate feedback on:

+* What have I done wrong, or what could I do better?
+* What have I overlooked?
+Are there corner cases I have missed?
+* What tests are missing?
+* Is my code readable and idiomatic?
+* For UI code, how is the look and feel?

+Expected time to initial response is 1/2 a day to 1 day (the review might not be completed in this time, but this should be indicated).
+Once the review process is started, re-review is expected to be quicker as it should address ever-smaller issues.

+#### Reviewer

+* Explanations and descriptions should be provided for nontrivial sections
+* Smaller is better.
+400 lines is a ballpark figure
+* CI should be passing before the review is assigned
+* Each PR should be conceptually distinct

 ### The timeline

 #### First the author: